Terjemahkan halaman ini

 return order

-Ideally, we would break it into multiple, smaller functions:
+We should break it into multiple, smaller functions:

 from somewhere import Order, get_item